 dsp-admin password that you use to login to the Splunk Cloud Services CLI and the DSP UI.
 This script does not update the password for other users.

-- From the master node, run the reset password script.
+- From the working directory of a controller node, run the reset password script.

 - Enter your new password.